devesmee/theatre-keeper-privacy-policy/README.md

 **Do third parties see and/or have access to information obtained by the Application?**

-Since the Application does not collect any information, no data is shared with third parties.
+Since the Application does not collect any information and is not connected to external servers, no data is shared with third parties.

 **What are my opt-out rights?**